 Working in small, discussion-based classes and out in the community, you’ll learn to practice your own research and investigate real-world issues.
-Our introductory sustainability classes, you'll build an informed, personal viewpoint.
-How do the issues impact you?
-What is your carbon footprint now?
+Our introductory sustainability classes teach you to build an informed, personal viewpoint.
+How do sustainability issues impact you?
+What is your carbon footprint?
 What are the things you can change or commit to?
 Along the way you'll learn more about things like food, energy, water use, consumer habits, environmental toxins, and some of the choices we make that expose us to hazards.
-You'll learn to write and speak about how to be more mindful and identify alternatives to improve the situation.
-Apply these ideas and gain the tools to make more sustainable decisions.
+You'll learn to write and speak about how to be more mindful and identify alternatives to improve the situation—and to apply these ideas and gain the tools to make more sustainable decisions.

 The next step is to take a practical view of social impacts.
 How can you become a change agent, encouraging sustainability in others as well?
-Through discussions with classmates and professors, you'll figure out what makes people tick and how you can encourage them to "tick differently."
+Through discussions with classmates and professors, you'll figure out what drives certain behaviors and how you can encourage people to change those behaviors for the better.
 We've seen the impact of student projects related to food waste composting, recycling, water use and energy conservation on campus, and more.
-Students in our sustainability bachelor’s degree program find ways to get engaged, make a difference in their community, and work with faculty and administrators to find solutions that make sense.
+Students in our sustainability bachelor’s degree program find ways to get engaged, make a difference in their community, and work with faculty and administrators to find sustainability solutions that make sense.

-Student organizations play a large role in campus life at Wells, and sustainability is well represented by the Campus Greens environmental club, FORCES (Friends of Recreation, Conservation, and Environmental Stewardship) and the Greenhouse Club.
-These groups offer additional opportunities to work alongside others within an organization and getting involved with service projects, volunteer opportunities, and other sustainability outreach efforts as you pursue your bachelor’s degree.
+Student organizations play a large role in campus life at Wells, and sustainability is well represented by the Campus Greens environmental club, FORCES (Friends of Recreation, Conservation, and Environmental Stewardship), and the Greenhouse Club.
+These groups offer additional opportunities to work alongside others within an organization and get involved with service projects, volunteer opportunities, and other sustainability outreach efforts as you pursue your bachelor’s degree.